 The Netherlands joins Australia, Canada, France, Great Britain and New Zealand as Compassion Partner Countries.

-The Leadership Development Program (LDP) enrolls its first class of students in the Philippines.
+The Leadership Development Program (LDP) enrolls its first class of students, in the Philippines.

-Compassion launches its inaugural Web site.
+We launch our inaugural Web site.

-The LDP was launched in Haiti and Guatemala.
+The LDP launches in Haiti and Guatemala.